Towards Resilience and a Sustainable Future – Women’s Centres Linking Local to Global

 In this interview with Jan Peterson, Juanitz Orengo-Rodriquez talks about how she found out about the National Congress of Neighborhood Women, learned to become a community activist, and worked for her neighborhood.
 The interview was made in the summer of 2016.

-Jan is founder and director of the National Congress of Neighborhood Women (NCNW), and a founder and representative to GREC.
-The women credit Jan as a source of their empowerment.
+Jan is founder and director of the National Congress of Neighborhood Women (NCNW).
+Women involved in the group’s organizing efforts credit Jan as a source of their empowerment.
 They had done fundraising for their organizations, but were left out of decision-making.
 “She brought us together and helped us find our power.”
-Continue reading →
+Continue reading

 In 1971, Geraldine Miller founded in New York City the Household Technicians, a group that fought for equal rights for women who worked informally as maids, nannies and cooks.
 Geraldine understood the struggles of being a household worker because she had started doing domestic work at an early age.
 The group pressured employers to comply with minimum wage standards and Social Security laws.
 In 1974, Miller worked closely with Rep. Shirley Chisholm to help household workers win the right to be included in the Federal Minimum Wage Act.